tectonic/sso-awardforce-wordpress/readme.md

 ?>
 ```

-- When users click this link the plugin will redirect them to your Award Force installation.
+- When users click this link the plugin will redirect them to your Award Force account and log them in.